Special Educational Needs (SEN) and Disability Provision at our school

 Reasonable adjustments have been made to improve accessibility for all.

 Our school site is wheelchair accessible including a stair lift to ensure access to the school hall .There are disabled toilet facilities including space to accommodate changing.
 Risk assessments and safe systems of work are in place to ensure the safety of all children and staff.

-The communication needs of our school community is supported with the use of symbols and Makaton signing where appropriate.
+The communication needs of our school community is supported with the use of symbols, Makaton signing and Braille where appropriate.